RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 [Continue to Homebrew Channel and BootMii Installation](hbc) {: .notice--info}

-If you are using a Wii mini, you can follow [this guide](ciosmini) to install Leseratte's d2xl cIOS after installing the Homebrew channel.
+If you are using a Wii Mini, you can follow [this guide](ciosmini) to install Leseratte's d2xl cIOS after installing the Homebrew channel.
 {: .notice--info}

 If you wish to use Wiimmfi on a Wii mini, you have to run the [Ethernet Enabler Homebrew](/assets/files/Wii_Mini_Ethernet_Enable.zip) app made by Fullmetal5.
 To run it, just unzip it in the `apps` folder in your USB drive and run it from the Homebrew channel.
 Please note that you will need a USB to LAN adapter as well as a low power USB 2.0 HUB.